What is an Appraisal?

 For example, if Business A is going to be bought by Business B, an appraisal will determine the most accurate price for Business A. This helps ensure that Business B won’t need to pay an amount that is too high, nor will Business A receive anything less than its actual value or price.

 Legal disputes among businesses are common, often caused by disagreements or a breach of contract.
 When such things happen, the people involved seek legal action, as it is the most effective way to settle disputes.
 The court that handles the case will require a business appraisal.
 This is done so that if there is a need to re-allocate funds, sell the business, or liquidate assets, the details are all ready.

 3. Determining the value of intellectual property

-While most people think the only aspect to be appraised in a business is its tangible assets, intangible assets can also be appraised, such as intellectual property.
+While some people think the only aspect to be appraised in a business is its tangible assets, intangible assets can also be appraised, such as intellectual property.
 Determining the value of the intellectual property of a business is necessary because it is deemed to contribute to the overall value of the business.

 4. Determining tax liability

 Every business is subject to tax duties.
 Taxes are calculated according to the monetary value of the business; the bigger the estimated value of the business, the larger the tax due.